Danilo-Araujo-Silva/debugdanjs/README.md

     });

 # How to use
-After debudan loads properly just call:
+After debudan fully charge, simply call:

     dump(yourVariableORObject);

-If you want not write the content of the variable at the console, but to another place, you can call
+If you don't want to write the content of the variable at the console, but to another place, you can call
 	toString(yourVariableOrObject);

 Debugdan have other few options too: